Dr. Marvella Starlin, RN Program Director

-If you are required to answer “yes” to any of the following questions, contact the Associate Degree Nursing department chair for further instructions.
+If you are required to answer “yes” to any of the following questions, contact the Associate Degree Nursing director for further instructions.
 Processing a petition may take 6 to 12 months, or longer, after you provide all required documentation and depending on your circumstances.
 Once all requested documents have been received, you will be notified that the petition has been transferred to the Enforcement Department for review.

 - been convicted of a felony?

 - pled nolo contendere, no contest, or guilty?